-- Examine paid and unpaid care work and develop a federal strategy to meet the increasing demands for care;
+- Examine paid and unpaid care work and develop a roadmap to meet the increasing demands for care; and

 - Reduce and redistribute women’s unpaid care work by improving access to public care services for children, the elderly and people living with disabilities.

-- Ensure all workers—regardless of whether they are full-time or part-time, temporary or casual, or hired through a temp agency—have equal terms, conditions and opportunities at work, and access to equitable wages and benefits.
+- Ensuring all workers—regardless of whether they are full-time or part-time, temporary or casual, or hired through a temp agency—have equal terms, conditions and opportunities at work, and access to equitable wages and benefits;

-- Help workers protect their personal and family time by giving all employees the “right to disconnect.”
+- Helping workers protect their personal and family time by giving all employees the “right to disconnect;”

-- Make the federal minimum wage $15 an hour, indexed to increases in the average wage.
+- Implementing a federal minimum wage, starting at $15 an hour and indexed to increases in the average wage;

-- Review and update the federal Employment Equity Act, improve mechanisms to hold employers accountable for their obligations, and create resources to assist in examining workplace policies and practices for structural and systemic racism, as well as individual racism and discrimination, including unconscious bias, micro-aggressions, stereotyping and prejudice, including by:
+4. Take action to address racism and discrimination at work, improve mechanisms to hold employers accountable for their obligations, and create resources to assist in examining workplace policies and practices for structural and systemic racism, as well as individual racism and discrimination, including unconscious bias, micro-aggressions, stereotyping and prejudice, including by: